shivani1494/expression-evaluator/README.md

 There can be lots of duplicates within the expression and across.
 So as we perform computations the values can be stored to avoid re-computations reducing the latency.
 However, with large hashmaps we would have to consider the tradeoff between hashmap lookups/storing (hashing) and operational latency.

-However, let’s say the data set doesn’t have lots of duplicates in that case, hashing/lookups/storage can add to the latency instead.
+Although, let’s say the data set doesn’t have lots of duplicates in that case, hashing/lookups/stores can add to the performance latency instead of reducing it.

 For large scale, we can use a key-value store for persistent storage across millions of calls to expression evaluator.